ccarver-dev/SkillContour/README.md

 - Rate confidence before receiving answer feedback
 - Use approved resources during training
 - Review progress and feedback
-- Leave and resume training without losing their place

-Readiness Terrain

-Readiness Terrain transforms training evidence into a contour map of workforce readiness.

-- Peaks represent demonstrated strengths
-- Valleys represent areas needing support
-- Gray areas represent insufficient evidence, not poor performance

-Managers can explore team and individual patterns while reviewing the evidence behind each point, including accuracy, confidence, attempts, improvement, completion, recency, and resource use.

-Readiness Terrain supports coaching and decision-making.
-It is not an employee leaderboard and is not designed to rank people against one another.

 Designed For